Axedyson/syncbase/packages/web/README.md

 # Web

-Will add more helpful documentation for contributores related to the frontend here later!
+Will add more helpful documentation for contributors related to the frontend here later!